FluffyMaguro/AoE4_Overlay/README.md

   * Add or remove build orders with **Add/Remove build order** (write the content on the left panel, and the title on the top of the right panel).
     * Write anything for the *Simple TXT format*.
     * For the *Illustrated format*, you need to have a JSON format compatible with the [RTS_Overlay](https://github.com/CraftySalamander/RTS_Overlay) from CraftySalamander (see examples [here](https://github.com/CraftySalamander/RTS_Overlay/tree/master/build_orders/aoe4)).
-    * Many build orders can be downloaded from https://age4builder.com.
+    * Many build orders can be downloaded from https://age4builder.com or from https://aoe4guides.com.
       * To get the *Simple TXT format*, click on **Simple TXT Build Order to clipboard** on the top of any open build order (`M` icon).
       * To get the *Illustrated format*, click on **Illustrated Build Order to clipboard** on the top of any open build order (**salamander** icon).
   * Change their order using **Move build order up/down**.